 The proposed project entails the extension of an existing dock facility at SMI, the National Lakeshore.
 The purpose of the project is to provide boat access in deeper water, thereby minimizing or eliminating the need for future maintenance dredging.
 There are several historic structures, such as the South Manitou Lighthouse Complex and Life-Saving Station Historical District, located adjacent to but not within the APE.
-The existing dock was renovated by the NPS in 1984 by a previous dock extension project and includes a section of dock that is a meticulous reconstruction of a U.S. Life-Saving Service/Coast Guard era dock.
-This reconstructed section of dock is not included on the NRHP nomination and is not listed on the NPS List of Classified Structures.
+The existing dock includes a portion near shore which is considered historic.
+The dock was renovated by the NPS in 1984 by a previous extension project.
+However, the APE for the proposed project does not include the existing historic dock structure.